 Another child spoke up.
 “Um, unfortunately, I don’t always follow directions.”

-“You may find my rules a little different than other teachers.
+As she spoke, the teacher paced through the aisles.
+“You may find my classroom rules a little different than other teachers.
 I like the list to be short and broad.
 In other words, I’d like to have a few rules that cover a lot of ground.
 Things that keep you safe and learning.

 “Let’s make a list.”
 Again, Ms. Sneed took notes.